neuefische/ds-simple-plotly-dash-template/README.md

 2. requirements.txt
 3. Procfile

-#### Deployment to Heroku
+### Deployment to Heroku

 The General steps are:

 1. First you need to login or create an Account on [Heroku](https://Heroku.com)
 2. click on New -> New Apps (on the right side)
-3. Pick an uniqe name, this is gonna be reflected in your apps URL
+3. Pick an unique name, this is gonna be reflected in your apps URL
 4. Select europe
 5. Use the github connection (allow and set this up if required)
 6. Pick your repository
-7. Select the branch (you should have a specific repository for the visualisation or, at least, a specific branch)
+7. Select the branch (you should have a specific repository for the visualization or, at least, a specific branch)
 8. Hit deploy and wait for the build
 9. Hit view and
 10. _Enjoy!_